The Structure of Scientific Revolutions: Coherence

 In any community of scientists, Kuhn states, there are some individuals who are bolder than most.
 These scientists, judging that a crisis exists, embark on what Kuhn calls revolutionary science, exploring alternatives to long-held, obvious-seeming assumptions.
 Occasionally this generates a rival to the established framework of thought.
 The new candidate paradigm will appear to be accompanied by numerous anomalies, partly because it is still so new and incomplete.
 The majority of the scientific community will oppose any conceptual change, and, Kuhn emphasizes, so they should.
 To fulfill its potential, a scientific community needs to contain both individuals who are bold and individuals who are conservative.
 There are many examples in the history of science in which confidence in the established frame of thought was eventually vindicated.
+Kuhn cites, as an example, that Alexis Clairaut, in 1750, was able to account accurately for the precession of the Moon's orbit using Newtonian theory, after sixty years of failed attempts.
 It is almost impossible to predict whether the anomalies in a candidate for a new paradigm will eventually be resolved.
 Those scientists who possess an exceptional ability to recognize a theory's potential will be the first whose preference is likely to shift in favour of the challenging paradigm.
 There typically follows a period in which there are adherents of both paradigms.
 In time, if the challenging paradigm is solidified and unified, it will replace the old paradigm, and a paradigm shift will have occurred.

+Kuhn uses Norwood Russell Hanson's concept of 'theory-ladenness' to explain paradigm shifts.
+It shows that scientists may interpret the same phenomenon differently depending on the prevailing theory, and it reveals how perspectives on existing data change when a new paradigm emerges.